 Toward this end, participants work independently on their personal business plans and a group farm-based research project.
 After initial group discussions on the projects, participants work independently on their own time and meet individually with staff every few weeks to review the progress made and determine the next steps.
 When completed, participants share and present their reports to the group.
 Our goal for the business plan project is to support participants in thoroughly analyzing their personal farming goals and to help them create a realistic plan towards accomplishing them.
 The farm-based research projects will be focused on developing or improving aspects of the student farm.

-While we try to be as consistent as possible in our weekly schedule, due to the nature of farming where so much depends on proper timing, total weekly hours may occasionally vary up or down slightly as the crops' needs require.
-Most programming occurs Monday through Friday, although participants are required to help with weekend chores and farmers markets on a rotational basis (generally one of every 4 weekends) as well as attend several seasonal festivals and fundraisers.
+While we try to be as consistent as possible in our weekly schedule, due to the nature of farming where so much depends on proper timing, total weekly hours may occasionally vary up or down slightly as crops' needs require.
+Most programming occurs Monday through Friday, 8-5, although participants are required to help with weekend chores and farmers markets on a rotational basis (generally one of every 4 weekends) as well as attend several seasonal festivals and fundraisers.

 Tuition for the 2018 program is $6500.
-While the actual cost of providing this program is substantially higher, grant funding and donations have allowed us to keep the cost for this eight-month intensive program at this reduced rate.
+While the actual cost of providing this program is substantially higher, produces sales, grant funding and donations have allowed us to keep the cost for this eight-month intensive program at this reduced rate.